ABilevich/Adventure_SpringBoot_1/README.md

 - Spring will scann any packages under the main folder recursively, they all need to be inside the springcoredemo package in this case
 - This can be overwritten on the @SpringBootApplication anotation by specifiyong the scanBasePackages to include aditional packages

+## 1.3 Setter injection

+Its when we inject dependencies by calling the setter methods on our class

+To Inject the cach implementation

+1. Spring will scan for @Components
+2. Does anyone implement the Coach interface?
+3. If so, lets inject them, for example CricketCoach

+Development process - using setter injection

+1. Create setter method(s) in your class for injections
+2. configure the dependency injection with @Autowired Annotation

+- Spring is doing
+  - Coach theCoach = new CricketCoach()
+  - DemoController demoController = new DemoController()
+  - demoController.setCoach(theCoach)